 Once the central eligibility check has been carried out, the proposals accepted as eligible will be evaluated on the basis of the criteria mentioned below.
-Please notice that the same criteria are applied to both Collaborative and Small collaborative projects (the sub criteria for the latter being slightly different from the Collaborative Projects).
+Please notice that the same criteria are applied to both Collaborative and Small collaborative projects (the sub criteria for the latter being slightly different from the Collaborative Projects and the 4th and 5th criteria of the Collaborative Projects being merged into one, related to impact, for the Small Collaborative Projects).

-6.2.1 Evaluation criteria for Collaborative Projects

-- a) Relevance and Scope: Fit to the call, Unique features relative to existing solutions, European dimension - b) Implementation: Quality and efficiency of implementation, with emphasis on Quality of Proposed Solution and Workplan, Quality of Consortium and Project Management. - c) Impact: Potential Impact of Proposed Solution on Quality of Life and Potential Impact of Proposed Solution on Market Development;
+Collaborative Projects Small Collaborative Projects a) criteria under Relevance and Scope: Fit to the call, unique features relative to existing solutions, European dimension b) criteria under Implementation: Quality and efficiency of implementation, with emphasis on Quality of Proposed Solution and Workplan, Quality of Consortium and Project Management. c) criteria under Impact: Potential Impact of Proposed Solution on Quality of Life and Potential Impact of Proposed Solution on Market Development; The details of the criteria are described in the following sub-sections.
+Relevance and Scope To be assessed: whether the proposed project is in line with the objectives and priorities of the call and addresses relevant challenges at the European level.
+The project is expected to apply Information and Communication Technologies (ICT) to the specific objectives of the call and the challenges Relevance and Scope To be assessed: whether the proposed project addresses the call challenge for small collaborative projects: The project should clearly describe the objectives and expected results of the small collaborative project and how they will create collaboration with end user organisations and other stakeholders in order to: Thoroughly investigate wishes and needs for appealing ICT-based solutions; Explore novel and improved approaches for involving all types of end users.
+Validate benefits for end-user organisations, enhancing their own processes; Explore ways for opening up the market for ICT based solutions for older adults; Assess the project concept in relation to market potential.

-The details of the criteria are described in the following sub-sections.
+described.
+The project may address one or several of the application areas described in the call text.

-Relevance and Scope

-To be assessed: whether the proposed project is in line with the objectives and priorities of the call and addresses relevant challenges at the European level.

-- i.
-The project is expected to apply Information and Communication Technologies (ICT) to the specific objectives of the call and the challenges described.
-The project may address one or several of the application areas described in the call text. - ii.
-The proposal is expected to describe clearly the challenges being addressed and the unique features of the proposed solution. - iii.
+The proposal is expected to describe clearly the challenges being addressed and the unique features of the proposed solution.

 The proposal is expected to describe the European dimension of the project, with respect to users as well as markets.

-Implementation